-- Reviewing the approach to micro-components and updating where necessary according to latest available guidance and evidence base. - Incorporating SES Water's leakage estimates, both for unmeasured supply pipe leakage and distribution losses - Incorporating SES Water's current estimates of Water Taken Unbilled and Distribution System Operational Use. - Reviewing the climate change factors and amending where necessary according to latest available guidance. - Developing and incorporating NYAA, DYAA and DYCP (including 1 in 200 and 1 in 500 drought events) uplifts. - Developing and incorporating a non-household forecast. - Incorporating the DLP template to enable outputs from the model to be reported to WRSE.
+- Incorporating company policy/funded metering (including the compulsory metering expected in Asset Management Plan (AMP) period 7) assumptions for AMP7 - Reviewing the approach to micro-components and updating where necessary according to latest available guidance and evidence base. - Incorporating SES Water's leakage estimates, both for unmeasured supply pipe leakage and distribution losses - Incorporating SES Water's current estimates of Water Taken Unbilled and Distribution System Operational Use. - Reviewing the climate change factors and amending where necessary according to latest available guidance. - Developing and incorporating NYAA, DYAA and DYCP (including 1 in 200 and 1 in 500 drought events) uplifts. - Developing and incorporating a non-household forecast (see Level 2 Appendix B of this report). - Incorporating the DLP template to enable outputs from the model to be reported to WRSE.